denisakera/ErgativeAgents/README.md

 streamlit run simplified_viewer.py
 ```

-The application will be available at http://localhost:8502 (or similar).
+The application will be available at http://localhost:8502 in your browser.

 ## Usage

-The application includes several tabs:
+Once the application is running, you can navigate through these tabs:

-1. **Language Analysis**: Examines frequency of collective pronouns, agency verbs, and cultural references
+1. **Language Analysis**: Examine the frequency of collective pronouns, agency verbs, and cultural references in both languages.
+This tab provides side-by-side analysis of key linguistic elements.

-2. **Cross-Language Comparison**: Direct comparison of language features with translations
+2. **Cross-Language Comparison**: Compare frequency distributions between languages with integrated translations.
+This helps identify how similar concepts are expressed differently.

-3. **LLM Analysis**: In-depth AI-powered analysis of language patterns
+3. **LLM Analysis**: Access deeper AI-powered analysis of each language log, including narrative patterns, responsibility framing, and cultural context.

-4. **Visual Analysis**: Interactive visualizations of sentiment and rhetorical dimensions
+4. **Visual Analysis**: Explore interactive visualizations showing sentiment differences, rhetorical dimensions, and comparative matrices between the two languages.

-5. **Summary**: Comprehensive comparative analysis with cultural insights
+5. **Summary**: Generate comprehensive comparative analyses that identify cultural patterns and linguistic differences across the simulations.
+This analysis is saved for future reference.

+The sidebar provides additional options:
+- Toggle translations on/off
+- Export analysis to PDF
+- View data file locations

+## Troubleshooting

+- **Permission Issues**: If you encounter permission errors when accessing logs, ensure your user account has read/write access to the project directory.
+- **File Not Found**: The application expects log files in the `logs/` directory.
+If you place them elsewhere, update the paths in the application.
+- **API Errors**: If analyses fail, check your API key in the `.env` file and ensure you have sufficient credit with your API provider.

 ## Project Structure

 - `/logs`: Contains the debate logs in different languages
   - `/logs/JSONs`: Stores analysis results in JSON format
 - `simplified_viewer.py`: Main application file with Streamlit interface
-- `advanced_analysis.py`: Contains functions for deeper linguistic analysis
 - `english.py` & `basque.py`: Language-specific processing modules for generating debates

 ## License